mindscan-de/BrightFlux/README.md

 UML Image Generator
 * Create Sequence-Diagrams from Log messages / log-dataframes
 * Create Activity-Diagrams from Log messages / log-dataframes
+* have multiple views / diagram options for the same logs to understand particular system behavior

 Support DLT-Files
 * Reverse-Engineer the DLT-Format - (See Genivi DLT-Viewer)

-* Machine Learning and Pattern recognition and Anomality Detection on Log-Data
+Machine Learning and Pattern recognition and Anomality Detection on Log-Data
 * We need Column-Ingest processing to clean up the data / separate the data from metainformation e.g. Filename, methodname, line of southside implementation
 * "Fraud detection" - Predict next line and evaluate, score how much the next line was/is expected...
 If not expected -> Found Anomaly
 * Extract / Train / Predict / Classification / Model Update / ML Model Server
+  * using labeling techniques to mark suspicious occurrences and make them available for machine learning training
+  * like this is "ok", this is "suspicious", this indicates a "problem" in case we see a particular message when some value in the message is bigger than a threshold
+* NER for log messages

+Support Calculations between Rows or Rows
+* provide measuring tools (e.g. time difference between two or more messages) e.g. performance measurements

+Export the analysis result in short form
+* Document / Documentype / technical vs manager form
+* Project file

 ### Never?